pusher/pusher-platform-node/README.md

 ## Issues, Bugs, and Feature Requests

-Feel free to create an issue on Github if you find anything wrong.
+Feel free to create an issue on GitHub if you find anything wrong.
 Please use the existing template.
 If you wish to contribute, please make a pull request.
-To summon help you can also ping @pusher/sigsdk or @zmarkan.

 ## License